Print Friendly, PDF & Email

 In other words, the brain is processing the trauma at the same time as it is processing current reality, so the experience will be coded by the hippocampus as having a context that is non-threatening, even though threatening in the past.
 (This is rather like what happens when we wake in panic from a nightmare and realise that we are safe in bed.
 We immediately stop being fearful because context has been created.
 That was a dream.
 This is now.)

-So a new message is put into memory and, while still in this state of low arousal, the neocortex can be engaged in reinforcing the new learning, by drawing further distinctions between the traumatic (but now non-emotionally arousing) event and present-day life.
+So a new message is put into memory and, while still in this state of low arousal, the cerebral cortex can be engaged in reinforcing the new learning, by drawing further distinctions between the traumatic (but now non-emotionally arousing) event and present-day life.

 For instance, the individual might be guided by the therapist to focus on how, although the event was life threatening at the time, it does not affect the present or the future.
 Thus a feedback loop is set in place that can allow the template in the amygdala to be reprogrammed.
 So, when we use a word like dissociation, it is just a term that encompasses a number of processes.